aws/sagemaker-tensorflow-training-toolkit/README.rst

 SageMaker TensorFlow Containers is an open source library for making the TensorFlow framework run on `Amazon SageMaker <https://aws.amazon.com/documentation/sagemaker/>`__.

-This repository also contains dockerfiles which install this library, TensorFlow, and dependencies for building SageMaker TensorFlow images.
+This repository also contains Dockerfiles which install this library, TensorFlow, and dependencies for building SageMaker TensorFlow images.

 For information on running TensorFlow jobs on SageMaker: `Python